Food Studies Alumni Profiles

 (MA Anthropology of Food 2009) after completing the course worked for Riverford Organic, a cooperative of farmers in Devon that produces fruit, vegetables, meat and dairy which is then packaged as standard and customized boxes.
 She now works with a non-profit collective called Ethical Tea Partnership, a membership-based organization of 24 large and medium tea packing companies set up to improve working standards in the tea industry through monitoring, evaluation and fair trade practices.
 She is based in Mumbai and travels frequently to Assam, Darjeeling and the south of India where the tea is grown.
 Diya’s interests lie in fair and ethical trade, working on shortening food chains and working with small and marginal food producers.

-(MA Anthropology of Food 2013) returned to Cork and in September began a year-long certificate in professional cookery.
-In tandem with this, she has been working as a (commis) chef in a four star hotel and for the summer season is working as a chalet chef in the French Alps.
-Keelin is also commencing a research masters focusing on The Ballymaloe Cookery School.
-She has been awarded The Oxford Symposium on Food and Cookery 2014 Young Chef's Scholarship.
+(MA Anthropology of Food 2013) returned to Cork and worked towards a certificate in professional cookery.
+In tandem with this, she worked as a commis chef in a four star hotel.
+Following that, she spent the summer season working as a chalet chef in the French Alps.
+Keelin is now commencing a research masters in Cork, focusing on The Ballymaloe Cookery School, its business model and local impact.
+She continues to work as a chef in a vegetarian restaurant.
+She was awarded The Oxford Symposium on Food and Cookery 2014 Young Chef's Scholarship.
 Having had food waste as the research focus for her dissertation, Keelin retains a keen interest in the subject.

 (MA Anthropology of Food 2013) currently works on the communications team at the Sustainable Food Trust, a Bristol-based charity working to accelerate the transition to more sustainable food systems.
 After completing her MA, she moved to San Francisco where she joined Seedling Projects to work on the Good Food Awards and the Good Food Merchants Guild as the Maybach Foundation’s 2013 Culinary Arts fellow.
 Whilst there she was also able to spend time at the Edible School Yard Project.
 Recently she has also started working with Eat-Club, a London based social enterprise teaching young people to cook.